Y-CHETHAN/19AI539/Exp4/README.md

 Step 5: Design layout in activity_main.xml.

-Step 6: Send SMS and Display details give in MainActivity file.
+Step 6: Send SMS using Intent give in MainActivity file.

 Step 7: Save and run the application.